ABVenu/empowerHerCurriculum/TrialWeek/Day3/InstructorNotes.md

 **Student Activity (3 mins):**

 * Create a one-page document titled **“My Dream Role”** with a header and short content.
+* Ask them to share the link in the chat

 ---